voiceittech/voiceit3-web-sdk/README.md

 #### Connecting to your UI

 For any of the use-cases mentioned above, you need to call the init_ACTION_TYPE() menthod(s) of the voiceIt2FrontEndBase instance.
-Methods for Face and Video Verification take a boolean parameter for liveness, false by default.
+Methods for Face and Video Verification take a boolean parameter for liveness (false by default).

 For instance, to start a face verification w/wo liveness process, you'd have to call:
 ```
 myVoiceIt.init_Face_Verification(LIVENESS_BOOL);
 ```
-This will reveal the ui Modal (the pop-up box), ready to start the face verification w/liveness.
+This will reveal the ui Modal (the pop-up box), ready to start the face verification process.

 Similarly:
 ```
 //Reveal the ui Modal, ready to start the vocie Enrollment process